Jan 17, 2026 · Updated on Feb 14, 2026

 🛠 Private Telegram X-Link Fixer

-Goal: Automatically detect x.com or twitter.com links, replace them with fixupx.com for better previews, and delete the original message to keep the chat clean.
+Goal: Automatically detect x.com or twitter.com links, replace them with fixupx.com for better previews, remove tracking parameters, and delete the original message to keep the chat clean.

 1. Bot Creation & Configuration (@BotFather)